Welcome to today's edition of the Rush 24-7 podcast.

 It turns out it's not that.

-From the New York Post, the Sanitation Department's slow snow cleanup was a budget protest.
+From the New York Post, the sanitation department's slow snow cleanup was a budget protest.

-Selfish sanitation department bosses from the snow slammed outer boroughs ordered their drivers to snarl the blizzard cleanup to protest budget cuts.
+Selfish sanitation department bosses from the snow-slammed outer boroughs ordered their drivers to snarl the blizzard cleanup to protest budget cuts, a disastrous move that turned streets into a minefield for emergency service vehicles, the Post had learned.

-Miles of roads stretching from as north as Whitestone Queens to the south shore of Staten Island still remained treacherously unplowed last night because of the shameless job action.
+Miles of roads stretching from as north as Whitestone, Queens to the south shore of Staten Island still remained treacherously unplowed last night because of the shameless job action, several sources and the city lawmaker said, which was over a raft of demotions and budget cuts.

 This is your government public sector union at work here, folks.

-Oh well, what's the big deal?
+Oh, well, what's the big deal?

 I mentioned this story yesterday.

-Because, despite repeated calls to 911, first responders, first responders couldn't get to her for nine hours.
+A baby had to be delivered inside the lobby of a Brooklyn apartment building because despite repeated calls to 911, first responders, first responders couldn't get to her for nine hours.

 No one could get to her because Crown Heights was not plowed.

-Uh in other words, this baby is dead because of the sanitation department of the city of New York.
+In other words, this baby is dead because of the sanitation department of the city of New York.

-Uh Yvonne Freeman, 75, is dead because of the sanitation department of the city of New York.
+Yvonne Freeman, 75, is dead because of the sanitation department of the city of New York.

-Uh and uh they're dead because of the New York City Sanitation Department.
+And they're dead because of the New York City Sanitation Department.

-It is also the last live show of the year, and as I mentioned, Walter Williams will be joining us.
+It is also the last live show of the year.

-But I also want to look ahead uh as to what we really need to do to address some of the big structural problems of which uh New York City and its incompetent mayor and its depraved sanitation department are uh such a fine example, some of the structural problems that the United States of America faces in the years ahead.
+But I also want to look ahead as to what we really need to do to address some of the big structural problems of which New York City and its incompetent mayor and its depraved sanitation department are such a fine example.

 If you've got some can-do solutions, we'll get to those two.

-1-800-282-2882, Mark Stein in for Rush on the last EIB live Rush Limbaugh Show of the Year.
+1-800-282-2882, Mark Stein in for rush on the last EIB live Rush Limbaugh Show of the Year.

-Mark Stein in for Rush, the last live Rush Limbaugh show of the year.
+Mark Stein in for rush, the last live Rush Limbaugh show of the year.

-She was the party hack who was running for the Democrats in Massachusetts, and in any other scenario, she would have just swept in and taken Ted Kennedy's seat and held it until, you know, uh Joseph Patrick, Patrick Joseph Kennedy uh uh uh Lawford Brown III had been eligible to take over Ted Kennedy's uh seat when he uh when he reached the age of twelve, or however old you have to be to be a senator in Massachusetts.
+And in any other scenario, she would have just swept in and taken Ted Kennedy's seat and held it until, you know, Joseph Patrick, Patrick, Joseph Kennedy, Lawford Brown III had been eligible to take over Ted Kennedy's seat when he reached the age of 12, or however old you have to be to be a senator in Massachusetts.

 Everybody can run ads, says President Obama.